enkidevs/curriculum/php/php-core/intro-to-php/what-is-php.md

 ## Content

-**PHP** is a widely-used open source general-purpose scripting language that is especially suited for web development and can be embedded into HTML. **PHP** code is executed on the server, and the plain HTML result is sent back to the client's browser.
+**PHP** is a widely-used open source general-purpose scripting language that is especially suited for web development.

+**PHP** code is executed on the server, and the plain HTML result is sent back to the client's browser.

 A unique feature of **PHP** is that it can be embedded directly within HTML, which simplifies the creation of dynamic web pages.